 1 The power of interests

 Interest is power, and illusion is power.
 The most astute climbers know how to multiply self-interest by illusion and how to put both of them to use to serve their own ends.
-Politicians transform the interests of others into their own supremacy, as industrialists convert the wants of others into their own wealth.
+Politicians transform the interests of others into their own supremacy, as capitalists convert the wants of others into their own wealth.

 A political party, like a bird, has two strong wings and a remarkably small brain.